-- 4.421.45 Licensing authorities are required by regulation under the Gambling Act 2005 to state the principles to be applied by the authority in exercising the functions under Part 15 of the Act with respect to the inspection of premises; and the powers under section 346 of the Act to institute criminal proceedings in respect of the offences specified. - 4.431.46 This Licensing Authority's principles are that: - (i) It will be guided by the Gambling Commission's Guidance for local authorities and it will endeavour to be:
+- 1.461.47 Licensing authorities are required by regulation under the Gambling Act 2005 to state the principles to be applied by the authority in exercising the functions under Part 15 of the Act with respect to the inspection of premises; and the powers under section 346 of the Act to institute criminal proceedings in respect of the offences specified. - 4.471.48 This Licensing Authority's principles are that: - -It will be guided by the Gambling Commission's Guidance for local authorities and it will endeavour to be: - Pr - Proportionate: we will only intervene when necessary, remedies will be appropriate to the risk posed, and costs identified and minimised. - Accountable, with decisions being justifiable, and be subject to public scrutiny. - Consistent: rules and standards will be joined up and implemented fairly. - Transparent and Open: Licence conditions will be kept simple and user friendly. - Targeted: